Contact Header

 Routing for netsapiens

-If ClearIP should return a route destination to a netsapiens, you must add a specific route prefix by entering “lcr” into all Route Prefix fields.
+If ClearIP should return a route destination to a netsapiens, a specific route prefix must be added by entering “lcr” into all Route Prefix fields.
 This prepends lcr to the phone number in the Contact header and allows the netsapiens to route the call based on the route returned in the ClearIP SIP 302 Contact header.

 Contact: <sip:lcr18554742536@1.1.1.1>;q=0.99